15 Email Campaign Examples to Create High-Converting Campaigns

 It’s hard to argue with the notion that Buzzfeed has cornered the market on niche email marketing.
 This one focuses specifically on animals.
 The headline — “Let the Cute Come To You” — is appropriately cutesie for the subject matter.

-I also like the section that tells you when you’ll get the newsletter.
-Buzzfeed is clear on what the subscriber can expect from this newsletter.
+We also like the section that tells you when you’ll get the newsletter.
+Buzzfeed is clear on what subscribers can expect from this newsletter.

 Taco Bell